-The 2013 Corridor Study identified desired changes in land use that could be achieved through zoning modifications along portions of Middle Neck Road and Steamboat Road.
+The Village of Great Neck Corridor Study was prepared in 2013.
+It identified desired changes in land use that could be achieved through zoning modifications along portions of Middle Neck Road and Steamboat Road.
 The 2013 Corridor Study did not include East Shore Road.
-The product of the study was an updated land use plan for the Middle Neck Road and Steamboat Road corridors (see Figure 6 for the 2013 Proposed Land Use Plan for the Middle Neck Road Corridor).
-The resulting land use plan envisioned Middle Neck Road as a reinvigorated downtown ("Main Street") for the Village, characterized by a more concentrated and active mixed-use core, complemented by new multifamily housing that would bookend and support the commercial uses in the middle.
+The product of the study was an updated land use plan for the Middle Neck Road and Steamboat Road corridors (see Figure 6 for the 2013 Proposed Land Use Plan for the Middle Neck Road as a reinvigorated downtown ("Main Street") for the Village, characterized by a more concentrated and active mixed-use core, complemented by new multifamily housing that would bookend and support the commercial uses in the middle.